CDCgov/prime-reportstream/prime-router/docs/design/design/data-model.md

 #### Sender Settings

 Sender settings allow the Sender to indicate what [topic](./topic.md) they would like to use as well as the format of their message. `allowDuplicates` allows Senders to indicate if duplicate Items in a Report should be filtered out prior to processing.
+For more information regarding `allowDuplicates`, see documentation on the [Receive step](../../universal-pipeline/receive.md) of the Universal Pipeline.

 Example Sender settings configuration.
 Deprecated options have been omitted.
 ```json